one33se7en/Bug-Bounty/README.md

 But learning should never stop :

-I advice you to start testing apps now daily for three hours + 2 hours learning.
+I advice you to start testing Web Applications now daily for 3 hours + 2 hours learning.
+Don't think about money just open your burp and browser, Pick one target and starting testing it.

-Learn From Real World Reports that are submitted read as much as you can for 6 months.
+For 2 hour learning, Read real world reports that are submitted by other hackers read as much as you can for 6 months :

 1. https://hackerone.com/hacktivity/overview
 2. https://pentester.land/writeups/

 Now go on hackerone.com and signup as a hacker.

-But You don't have a methodology.
+Oh Wait, But You don't have a methodology.

-So learn from the OG ZseanO
+So learn from the OG Zsean0
 - https://www.youtube.com/watch?v=-6tv1kvBZDQ
 - https://www.youtube.com/watch?v=091zJCuWfZk
 - https://www.youtube.com/watch?v=gzV8zLzfFLA